BDC Hamburger Icon

 What is a brand name?

-A brand is an intangible marketing concept used to identify a product, service, group of products or services, or the company as a whole.
+A brand is an intangible marketing concept that’s used to identify a product, service, group of products or services, or the company as a whole.
 A brand name is what you choose to call the brand; it consists of both the spelling and the pronunciation.

 Brand names often give prospective customers an idea of what the company or product does or a characteristic of the company or product.
 Here are some famous examples: